J&K: One terrorist killed in gunbattle with security forces; Encounter underway

 Srinagar, Nov 12: One terrorist has reportedly been gunned down by the security forces in Ganderbal, Jammu and Kashmir, this morning.

-A gun battle broke out on Tuesday morning between the security forces and the terrorists in Jammu and Kashmir's Gund area.
+A gun battle broke out on Tuesday morning between the security forces and the terrorists in J&K's Gund area.
 Gund is part of Ganderbal area in the state.

 "Encounter has started at Gund, Ganderbal.
 Further details shall follow," Kashmir Zone Police tweeted.

-On Monday, the security forces gunned down two terrorists in Jammu and Kashmir's Bandipora region.
+On Monday, the security forces gunned down two terrorists in J&K's Bandipora region.

-On November 3, the Security forces busted a terrorist hideout in Jammu and Kashmir's Sheri Kishtwar.
+On November 3, the Security forces busted a terrorist hideout in J&K's Sheri Kishtwar.
 A huge cache of arms and ammunition were recovered.

 On November 2, a Lashkar-e-Taiba (LeT) terrorist was arrested in a joint operation of the Indian Army and J&K Police.
 He was nabbed during a cordon search operation in the outskirts of Sopore by a team of Kashmir Police and 22 Rashtriya Rifles.
 The arrested individual was identified as Danish Channa and is said to be affiliated to the Lashkar outfit.